electron/electron/docs/api/menu.md

 ### Static Methods

-The `menu` class has the following static methods:
+The `Menu` class has the following static methods:

 #### `Menu.setApplicationMenu(menu)`